 The Foundation provides support and information to anyone in Australia and New Zealand via a telephone service.
 Go to this page for contact details.

-Diseases Society of Australia has asbestos information and other
+- The Asbestos Diseases Society of Australia has asbestos information and other services.

 ADS is a caring, non-profit, charitable organisation founded in 1979.
 It provides counselling and support services to those who develop asbestos-related diseases and their families; economic assistance to those who suffer financial hardship or social disadvantage as a result of contracting asbestos-related illness; lobbying and advocacy in asbestos-related matters; fundraising for medical research and support services for asbestos diseases victims and their families; raising community awareness of the dangers associated with asbestos in the community, and providing information.